-Don’t be afraid to speak to young people that you do not know, in many cases, when approached with an interest in them or what they are doing and you will find most kids to be very receptive.
-One day when I was walking down the street, I came across a group of kids who had a very unusual dessert of some type.
+Don’t be afraid to speak to young people you do not know, in many cases, when approached with an interest in them or what they are doing, and you will find most kids to be very receptive.
+When I was walking down the street, I came across a group of kids who had a very unusual dessert of some type.
 It had a crazy shape and color and fizzed when you ate it.
-I asked one female what that was, and immediately, she offered me a taste of it with a clean spoon.
+I asked one female what that was, and she immediately offered me a taste of it with a clean spoon.
 She hadn’t even taken a bit.
-From there conversation started and before you knew it, I was talking with the whole group.
+From there, the conversation started, and before you knew it, I was talking with the whole group.

-I challenge you today to start a conversation of interest to a young person with whom you do not know and see how it goes.
+I challenge you today to start a conversation of interest to a young person you do not know and see how it goes.
 Leave me a comment below.